-b) what are the school's arrangements for assessing and reviewing the progress of students with special educational needs?
+b) what are the college's arrangements for assessing and reviewing the progress of students with special educational needs?

-Goldwyn tracks the academic progress of all students termly.
+Goldwyn 6th Form College tracks the academic progress of all students termly.
 Other progress data is reviewed up to three times per year, although this may be more frequent if there are particular concerns about a student's well-being or engagement in learning.